ikavalio/ikavalio.github.io/index.md

 ## Ivan Kavaliou

-Hi, I'm a site reliability engineer.
-I used to work in performance engineering for almost 7 years.
-I live in Ireland, but I was born in [Belarus](https://en.wikipedia.org/wiki/Belarus) in early 90s.
-I hold a masters degree in Computer Science and Applied Mathematics from Belarus State University and I started my career in late 2011.
+Hi, I'm a software engineer and engineering leader with experience in site reliability, system, software, and performance engineering.
+I'm based in Ireland, but I was born in [Belarus](https://en.wikipedia.org/wiki/Belarus).
+I hold an MSc and BSc degrees in Computer Science and Applied Mathematics from Belarus State University and I started my career in late 2011.

 My native languages are Belarusian and Russian, but I speak English fluently and studied Spanish.

 There are several ways to contact me:
 - __Email__: ikavalio@pm.me
-- __Skype__: ivan_kavaliou
 - __Linkedin__: [https://www.linkedin.com/in/ivankavaliou/](https://www.linkedin.com/in/ivankavaliou/)
-- __Address__: Dublin 7, Ireland (available on request)
-- __Phone__: (available on request)

 __Education:__